markvincze/MsTestTrxLogger/README.md

 ## Background

-The tool for running MsTest unit tests from the command line used to be the mstest.exe.
+The tool for running MsTest unit tests from the command line used to be the `mstest.exe`.
-Later that was replaced by vstest.console.exe, and mstest.exe is considered deprecated.
+Later that was replaced by `vstest.console.exe`, and `mstest.exe` is considered deprecated.

 The output format of mstest.exe was and XML format called TRX.
 On the other hand, vstest.console.exe supports multiple *loggers*, of which one is called "trx", which supposed to produce the same format as mstest.exe did.
 However, there are a couple of differences between the old mstest.exe output, and the vstest.console.exe trx logger output.